Online privacy company ExpressVPN claims that it knew “key facts” of their executive, Daniel Gericke’s involvement in Project Raven.

 However, they continued their work without a license.
 While working there, Gericke, Adams, and Baier supervised the development of “zero-click” intelligence hacking systems.

 These systems could infiltrate devices without user interaction.

-Project Raven, as this initiative was dubbed, targeted US victims and other activists that were vocal against the UAE.
+As this initiative was dubbed, Project Raven targeted US victims and other activists vocal against the UAE.
 One such target was the Emir of Qatar, a Nobel Peace laureate and a human-rights activist in Yemen.